ringlej/ptxdist/doc/user_manual.rst

     configuration files.

 **projectroot**
-    Contains files and configuration for the target’s runtime.
-A running GNU/Linux system uses many text files for runtime configuration.
+    Contains files and configuration for the target’s run-time.
+A running GNU/Linux system uses many text files for run-time configuration.
     Most of the time, the generic files from the PTXdist installation will fit the needs.
 But if not, customized files are located in this directory.